-- (a) FOUN1013: Critical Reading and Writing in the Social Sciences (b) FOUN10191: Critical Reading and Writing in the Disciplines - (c) FOUN1101: Caribbean Civilization - (d) FOUN1201: Science, Medicine & Technology in Society - (e) FOUN1301: Law, Governance, Economy and Society - (f) Any other course approved by the Board of Undergraduate Studies - 5.3 Students registered in the Faculty of Social Sciences are required to do FOUN1013 or FOUN1019, FOUN1101, and FOUN1201.
+- (a) FOUN1013: Critical Reading and Writing in the Social Sciences - (b) FOUN10191: Critical Reading and Writing in the Disciplines - (c) FOUN1101: Caribbean Civilization - (d) FOUN1201: Science, Medicine & Technology in Society - (e) FOUN1301: Law, Governance, Economy and Society - (f) Any other course approved by Board of Undergraduate Studies - 5.3 Students registered in the Faculty of Social Sciences are required to do FOUN1013 or FOUN1019, FOUN1101, and FOUN1201.
+Students MUST complete FOUN1013 or FOUN1019 during the first year of their degree programme.

-1 FOUN1019 is a year-long course to be completed in lieu of FOUN1013 by students who did not meet the English Language requirement (listed on pages 18-19) AND failed to obtain a pass in the ELPT.
+1FOUN1019 is a year-long course to be completed in lieu of FOUN1013 by students who did not meet the English Language to requirement (listed on pages 18-19) AND failed obtain a pass in the ELPT.

-- 5.4 The Foundation course, FOUN1301: Law, Governance, Economy and Society will not count for credit in the programmes of the Faculty of Social Sciences except with the permission of the Dean. - 5.5 Exemption in whole or in part from the requirements under 5.3 may be granted by the Board for Undergraduate Studies. - 5.6 A student may be allowed to substitute one of the non-language Foundation Courses (i.e. FOUN1101, or FOUN1201) with a foreign language course at Level 1 or above. - 5.7 Foundation courses shall be included in the calculation of semester GPAs but do not count in the calculation of Degree GPA.
+- 5.4 The Foundation course, FOUN1301: Law, Governance, Economy and Society will not count for credit in the programmes of the Faculty of Social Sciences except with the permission of the Dean. - 5.5 Exemption in whole or in part from the requirements under 5.3 may be granted by the Board for Undergraduate Studies. - 5.6 A student may be allowed to substitute one of the non-language Foundation Courses (i.e. FOUN1101 or FOUN1201) with a foreign language course at Level 1 or above. - 5.7 Foundation courses shall be included in the calculation of semester GPAs but do not count in the calculation of Degree GPA.